braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/compliance.md

 This can be a tricky one, but when in doubt, avoid topics that involve violence, sex, drugs, tobacco, or other paraphernalia.
 Be wise when sending messages regarding these topics - you may still be charged for messages that are blocked by various carriers.

-The [CTIA](https://www.ctia.org/) (a trade association representing the wireless communications industry in the United States) recommends that you follow S.H.A.F.T.
-Compliance, which defines the following topics as generally "illegal" when messaging in the United States:
+The [CTIA](https://www.ctia.org/) (a trade association representing the wireless communications industry in the United States) recommends that you follow __SHAFT Compliance__, which defines the following topics as generally "illegal" when messaging in the United States:

 - Sex
 - Hate